sav-che/TL-2/Authors/Sickenberger, Ernst {std. Sickenb.}.md

-> [!cite] BHL link: this entry starts at [page 580](https://www.biodiversitylibrary.org/item/104077#page/594/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 580](https://www.biodiversitylibrary.org/page/33333719) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sickenberger, Ernst (1831-1895), German (Baden) botanist and pharmacist; studied at Heidelberg University 1852-1853; pharm. exam.
 Stuttgart 1854; practicing pharmacist in Kirchgarten 1858-1865; in Freiburg i.
 Br.
-1865-1872, as owner of a liquor store and (1872) in charge of the botanical garden; owner of a pharmacy in Lörrach 1873-1876; from 1876-1895 in Cairo in charge of the German pharmacy; exploring Egypt 1881-1885, professor of pharmacology (later chemistry) from 1889, member of the Egyptian Institute from 1890. (*Sickenb.*).
+1865-1872, as owner of a liquor store and (1872) in charge of the botanical garden; owner of a pharmacy in Lörrach 1873-1876; from 1876-1895 in Cairo in charge of the German pharmacy; exploring Egypt 1881-1885, professor of pharmacology (later chemistry) from 1889, member of the Egyptian Institute from 1890.
+**Abbreviated name**: *Sickenb.*

 #### Herbarium and types